Panzer3232/Covid-19-/README.md

 On average it takes 5–6 days from when someone is infected with the virus for symptoms to show, however it can take up to 14 days.

 # In this project I have tried to data visualize it's effect on whole world , specially on our country till 10th june.
-## Key Points on impact of Covid-19 worl:-
+## Key Points on impact of Covid-19 world :-
 1).
 USA is the country with most covid-19 cases  in the world followed by Brazil.
 2).
 Almost 99% of China covid-19 cases have been recovered.